Community, service, academics, leadership, and interfaith community are at the foundation of Saint Louis University’s Micah program.

-- Perform community service for at least 30 hours per semester at an approved Micah service site.
-This is an average of 2-3 hours per week.
+- Serve the St. Louis community for at least 30 hours per semester at an approved Micah service site.
+This is an average of two to three hours per week.

-- Take at least three Micah-section courses, two in the fall and one in the spring, which also fulfill some of the University’s core requirements.
+- Take at least three Micah-section courses, two in the fall and one in the spring, which also fulfill the University’s core requirements.

 - Attend a one-day retreat in the fall and a weekend retreat in the spring.

-More than 200 students, ranging from first-years to seniors, are actively involved in SLU’s Micah program.
-They come from all over the world and study in dozens of major programs.
+About 200 students, ranging from first-years to seniors, are actively involved in SLU’s Micah program.
+They come from all over the world and study in dozens of majors.

 Up to 50 first-year students are admitted to the Micah program each year.
-Students interested in the first-year community must submit a brief online application before April 22 of their senior year of high school.
+Students interested in the first-year community must submit a brief online application during their senior year of high school.
 Applications are accepted beginning Dec.
 1. Early applications are encouraged.